Dharshan-c/Portfolio-simple1/README.md

 # Portfolio-simple1
-Ive Developed a simple portfolio website using Html and Css.
+Ive Developed a simple portfolio website using basic Html and Css.